urosmarolt/marvel/README.md

 # Marvel Character Search

+Requirements:

+- Have Git and npm installed

 Run 'git clone https://github.com/urosmarolt/marvel.git' command in your terminal

-In the project directory, you can run:
+In the project directory, run:

+### `npm i`

+to install dependencies and then

 ### `npm start`